-Let’s remember how our ancestors stayed fit for most part of their lives without really engaging in gyming and running.
+Let’s remember how our ancestors stayed fit for the most part of their lives without really engaging in gyming and running.
 They just walked!

-Let’s take a look at key benefits of brisk walking
+Let’s take a look at key benefits of brisk walking:

-- Injury free approach to staying fit by helping in losing weight.
+Injury free approach to staying fit by helping in losing weight.

-- No expensive equipment needed.
+No expensive equipment needed.

-Walking makes you breathe longer and fill your lungs with much needed oxygen.
-A sedentary lifestyle impacts your breathing, which means you give less oxygen to your various body parts for much needed functions, which is critical to feeling energized and not lethargic or tired.
-Walking gets you lungs to expand and your heart pumping and giving you the much needed energy boost.
+Walking makes you breathe longer and fill your lungs with much-needed oxygen.
+A sedentary lifestyle impacts your breathing, which means you give less oxygen to different body parts for the much-needed functions, which is critical to feeling energized and not lethargic or tired.
+Walking gets your lungs to expand and your heart pumping, giving you an energy boost.

 How to make sure we are walking more?

-- Adopt a pet – Talking your dog out twice a day will help you achieve higher numbers of steps in a day.
+Adopt a pet – Talking your dog out twice a day will help you achieve higher numbers of steps in a day.

-- Start avoiding cars/bikes for short distance travel.
+Start avoiding cars/bikes for short distance travel.
 Choose a right time and go walking to buy small groceries.